-Figure 5-2.
-Collector Well.
+Figure 5-3.
+Collector well.

 5-4.
+Water quality evaluation

-WATER QUALITY EVALUATION.
-Both well location and method of construction are of major importance in protecting the quality of water derived from a well.
-Groundwater may become contaminated as a result of leakage from sources as diverse as improperly sealed wells, septic tanks, garbage dumps, industrial and animal wastes.
+Both well location and construction are of major importance in protecting the quality of water derived from a well.

-a.
-Selection of a Well Site.
-Prior to selecting the well location, a thorough survey of the area should be undertaken.
-The following information should be obtained and analyzed:
+- a.
+Sanitary survey.
+Prior to a decision as to well or well field location, a thorough sanitary survey of the area should be undertaken.
+The following information should be obtained and analyzed: - (1) Locations and characteristics of sewage and industrial waste disposal. - (2) Locations of sewers, septic tanks and cesspools. - (3) Chemical and bacteriological quality of ground water, especially the quality of water from existing wells. - (4) Histories of water, oil, or gas wells or test holes in area. - (5) Industrial and municipal landfills and dumps. - (6) Direction and rate of travel of usable ground water.

-(1) Local hydro geology such as terrain, soil type, depth, and thickness of water bearing zone.

-(2) Location, construction, and disposal practices of nearby sewage and industrial facilities.

-(3) Locations of sewers, septic tanks, cesspools, animal farms, pastures, and feed lots.

-(4) Chemical and bacteriological quality of ground water, especially the quality of water from nearby wells.

-(5) Histories of water, oil, and gas well exploration and development in area.

-(6) Location and operating practices of nearby industrial and municipal landfills and dumps.

-(7) Direction and rate of travel of ground water.

-Recommended minimum distances for well sites from commonly encountered potential sources of pollution are shown in table 5-2.
-It is emphasized that these are minimum distances which can serve as rough guides for locating a well from a potential source of groundwater contamination.
-The distance may be greater, depending on the geology of the area.
-In general, very fine sand and silt filter contaminants in ground water better than limestone, fractured rock, coarse sand and gravel.
-Chemical contaminants may persist indefinitely in untreated groundwater.
-If at all possible, a well should be located up gradient of any known nearby or potential sources of contamination.
-It is a good practice to consult local authorities for aid in establishing safe distances consistent with the subsurface geology of the area.
-Dry wells should be abandoned and plugged in conformance to local regulations.
+Recommended minimum distances for well sites, under geological conditions, from commonly favorable encountered potential sources of pollution are as shown in table 5-2.
+It is emphasized that these are minimum distances which can serve as rough guides to good practice when geological conditions are favorable.
+Conditions are considered favorable when the earth materials between the well location and the pollution source have the filtering ability of fine sand.
+Where the terrain consists of coarse gravel, limestone or disintegrated rock near the surface, the distance guides given above are insufficient and greater distances will be required to provide safety.
+Because of the wide geological variations that may be encountered, it is impossible to specify the distance needed under all circumstances.
+Consultation with local authorities will aid in establishing safe distances consistent with the terrain.